CryptedSnow/rest-api-practical-test/README.md

 php artisan key:generate
 ```

-Step N°2 - In `.env` file set the following snippet to connect the application to your database (In this case, the PostgreSQL).
+2 - In `.env` file set the following snippet to connect the application to your database (In this case, the PostgreSQL).
 ```
 DB_CONNECTION=pgsql
 DB_HOST=127.0.0.1